 Studies show that recruiters spend on average 6 seconds looking at a resume.

 They need to quickly pull out key facts, and make a split second decision that could decide your future.
+We think there are two key resume guidelines you need to keep in mind when building your resume.

 Does your resume pass the 6-second test?
 Once it does, you still need to hold their attention to make it to the next steps.